15 Best Ways Personalizing Your Brand For Your Business

 Step Four: Develop your Brand Separation

 What makes your brand stand out from your competition?
 What makes you different?
 This focus goes beyond a difference in functions, features, and benefits.
-It’s easy to define what makes you different from your competition in terms of functional difference or product offering.
+It’s easy to define what makes you different from your competition in terms of functional differences or product offerings.
 But those differences are superficial.
 They’re temporary, and they don’t serve as an adequate source of distinction.
 Earlier, we learned the first step in personalizing your brand is to define your brand personality.
 This step is like that.

 To personalize your brand, define your competitive landscape based on their collective personality, not functions and features, not even demographic differences.
 Your brand personality makes you different, authentic.
 To stand out, your brand’s personality must differ from your competitors.

 Remember earlier that in face of competitive pressure, brands imitate.
 Functions and features are so easy to copy, but personality is not.
 When competitors try to copy each other’s personalities, they come across as inauthentic and fake.
 It’s vital to understand your brand personality considering your competition’s personality.